Cordav47/Optimal_Control_of_quadrotor/README.md

 # Optimal_Control_of_quadrotor
-Simulation of a particular control technique of a quadrotor with one or more joints attached.
+Optimal control of a quadrotor with one joint and a payload attached to it.